 Rental Housing Committee

 The Rental Housing Committee (RHC) is established by the voter-approved Community Stabilization and Fair Rent Act (CSFRA), and consists of five members and one alternate member.
 It is tasked with implementing and administering the CSFRA.
-Click here for updates on the CSFRA.
+Click here to learn more about the CSFRA and the Rent Stabilization Program in Mountain View.

 The Committee consists of: